ron-wolf/ArduinoDocs/Intro.md

+### Documentation
+Every good programming language has documentation, with usefulness varying from an all-encompassing manual to a layman’s handbook to a mere list of commands.
+Choose what kind of documentation to use based on your own skill level.
+Those who have already learned Arduino but are seeking clarifications may find this guide tedious; these people may want to use n-r/a.
+There is also comprehensive, official documentation at arduino.cc/en/Guide/HomePage.
+This documentation is intended for those who have not yet learned Arduino as a less daunting alternative to the official documentation.
+Always remember that this documentation is not your only source!

 ### Arduino
 **Arduino** is a circuit board programmable from a computer.
 It is an **open source** project, meaning anyone with a computer, an Internet connection, and coding knowledge can help out with its development.
 To program for the board, you’ll need to know how to code **Wiring**, a programming language based on the widely used C. This documentation is here to get you started on that.